The debate continues to rumble into boxing judges following the recent controversial decision between Jaime Munguia and Dennis Hogan in Mexico.

 “He has no history of any issues.
 The testing should have been done.
 But the lab didn’t show up.
 So there was nothing that could be done.”

-Iole also posted a video which is set to used by Hogan’s team in order to prove pressure was put on the judges to score for Munguia.
+Iole also posted a video set to be used by Hogan’s team to prove pressure was put on the judges to score for Munguia.

 Video from #MunguiaHogan where Munguia promoter Fernando Beltran and employee Juan Carlos Torres are hovering around the WBO supervisor, where scores of the fight are tallied.
 Hogan team members believe they’re giving scores to Munguia pic.twitter.com/juJnT18uIU

 Hogan’s representatives hope the clip will be investigated in what are pretty serious accusations.

 All in all, it’s yet again a black eye for boxing.
 Constant issues with the judges’ capability overshadow what should be significant events.

 Fans and promoters cannot rely on the correct outcome following an exciting battle.
 It’s been this way since scoring began.